Skip to main content

 Decreasing term

-A decreasing term refers to as a term life insurance policy in which death benefit decreases as your age increases while premiums may remain the same throughout a term.
+A decreasing term refers to as a term life insurance policy in which death benefit decreases as your age increases.
+While premiums may remain the same throughout a term.
 This type of life insurance is mostly used to cover loans.

 What is decreasing term life insurance?